 Preparing future scholars

-Our program faculty have backgrounds in applied mental health research (community, clinical, social), and our teaching faculty members span disciplines including in education, human development, public administration, social work, student affairs, nursing, psychology, and pharmacology.
+All faculty members in CCPA are part of the doctoral program, providing students with the opportunity to learn from diverse and engaged scholars.
+Our faculty have backgrounds in applied mental health research (community, clinical, social), and our teaching faculty members span disciplines including in education, human development, public administration, social work, student affairs, nursing, psychology, and pharmacology.

 All core and affiliated faculty conduct a variety of interdisciplinary research and work.
 Faculty members are actively involved with many different University interprofessional organizations (e.g., the Institute for Genocide and Mass Atrocities Prevention; Institute for Justice and Well-Being; Transdisciplinary Areas of Excellence; University Community Schools; Sustainable Communities).
 They edit and contribute to nationally- and internationally-recognized scholarly journals.